Kam Phung

 Credentials

-Kam Phung (he/him) is an Assistant Professor of Business & Society at the Beedie School of Business, Simon Fraser University, where he teaches undergraduate courses on business and sustainability, including Business in a Sustainable Society (BUS275), Sustainable Innovation (BUS453), and Management Practices for Sustainability (BUS489).
+Kam Phung (he/him) is an Assistant Professor of Business & Society at the Beedie School of Business, Simon Fraser University, where he researches and teaches courses on business and sustainability, including Business in a Sustainable Society (BUS275), Sustainable Innovation (BUS453), and Management Practices for Sustainability (BUS489) in the BBA program, as well as Sustainability (BUS692) in the Indigenous Business Leadership Executive MBA program.

 Kam is the recipient of multiple prestigious awards from international and national institutions, including the “Best Social Issues in Management Paper” and “Best Business Ethics Paper” awards at the Academy of Management.
 He has also earned several awards from the Social Sciences and Humanities Research Council of Canada (SSHRC), including a Vanier Canada Graduate Scholarship – the most-prized doctoral scholarship offered by the Government of Canada – and a SSHRC Postdoctoral Research Fellowship, and was also named a Top 25 Finalist in the SSHRC Storytellers research communications challenge.
 His research has also been recognized as “Business School Research with Social Impact - Top 100” by the Financial Times and has been funded my national research organizations such as Mitacs and SSHRC.